AlessandroMassadoro/SouzePixart/README.md

 There you can find the Create Table and all the function and procedure that you need for have a working and safe Database.

 For our app is really important the correct installation of python and of his library Flask, that's why you need to run a server for get the web scraping data.
-That's why we uploaded our venv directory, so that is easy to use and install. if you're not downloading the venv make sure you install on your local python venv the requirement.txt
+That's why we uploaded our venv directory at this link: https://drive.google.com/drive/folders/1-511e28Q9GTugzkz_y5iwMs4E9RJZMrp?usp=share_link so that is easy to use and install.

-After that setup you must follow this steps:
+If you're not downloading the venv make sure you install on your local python venv the requirement.txt that you can find in the Scripts folder

 1: